VIcKII-Z/Computational-Methods/final/readme.md

 Simulators are currently trained as an ensemble, with each model simulating a single lung setting.
 However, because lungs and their features occupy a continuous space, a parametric technique that takes into account the variances in patient lungs must be investigated.
 ## Outline
-This roport consist of 5 parts to illustrate on the pipline of predicting the pressure out of the ventilator, which are Dataset, Preprocessing, Feature Engineering, Model Building and Result and Discussion.
+This roport consist of 5 parts to illustrate on the pipline of predicting the pressure out of the ventilator, which are Dataset, Data Analysis, Analysis API,  Feature Engineering, Model Building and Result and Discussion.
 ## Dataset
 The dataset is credit to Kaggle, which can be downloaded at https://www.kaggle.com/c/ventilator-pressure-prediction/data.
 It has three files, training, testing, and submission sample.
 The data analysis below are based on training set.